RabbitTortoise/ecs-engine/README.md

+# New version available!
+Check out the new project: https://github.com/RabbitTortoise/encosy-engine

 # What is this?

 This is the December 2022 version of the game engine I've been working on as part of my studies.
 I have used the project to explore Entity Component System -architecture and data-oriented programming in game engine development.
 This repository is intended to be a snapshot of my skills at the time.
 The project solution can be generated with CMake and it should compile fine with Visual Studio 2022 using MSVC v143.
 I replaced all the textures with 1-pixel versions as I’m not sure if I can include them in a public repo.
 This playlist has videos with PBR textures in use: https://youtube.com/playlist?list=PL7UiajzfESH-z_U4DIVp0npQNs3LKtoZS&si=aafztwpvyDlTOWAs .